KoganeShiro/ft_transcendence/README.md

       "timestamp": "2025-02-14T08:15:39.869318+01:00"
    }
 }
+- [x] Call the back for friends list (max of 10 ?)
+- [x] Call the back for adding friends
+- [x] Call the back for removing friends
+- [x] Call the back for the chat
+- [x] Call the back for sending msg

 - [ ] See if you have a cookie, Ask for refresh token, Send request with the refresh token in the header on logout, remove all cookie session

+- [ ] Check for block and unblock
+- [x] Test if remove, cannot add friend anymore

 - [ ] Let the user know who they are in remote + with friend
 - [ ] Part 2 Versus (on remote because loading)
-- [ ] Add the winner/loser component
+- [ ] Add the winner/loser component on versus friend + remote

-- [ ] New front for ttt in remote ?
+- [ ] Add the friends component to have the chat in the play with game

+- [ ] Check if we can play with friend

 - [?]
 Call the back for the game
-- [ ] Matchmaking with back
+- [ ] Matchmaking
-- [ ] Tournament with back
+- [ ] Tournament

-- [x] Call the back for friends list (max of 10 ?)
-- [x] Call the back for adding friends
-- [x] Call the back for removing friends
-- [x] Call the back for the chat
-- [x] Call the back for sending msg
+- [ ] New front for ttt in remote ?
+- [ ] Modify the lang and the theme to put it in the database

 - [ ] Pong AI